ryanberckmans/modeljunit/modeljunit/README.txt

   metrics.
 The principles behind ModelJUnit are described in Sections 5.2 and 5.3 of our book: {{{http://www.cs.waikato.ac.nz/~marku/mbt} Mark Utting and Bruno Legeard: <Practical Model-Based Testing: A Tools Approach>, Elsevier 2007}}.
+The following tutorial chapter is the most comprehensive introduction to ModelJUnit:

+  Mark Utting.
+  "How to design extended finite state machine test models in Java."
+  In Justyna Zander, Ina Schieferdecker, and Pieter J. Mosterman, editors, Model-Based Testing for Embedded Systems, chapter 6, pages 147-170.
+CRC Press, Taylor and Francis Group, Boca Raton, FL, 2012.

-  This is version 1.5 of ModelJUnit.
+  This is version 2.0 of ModelJUnit.
 Note that it uses the annotations feature of Java 5.0, so requires JDK 1.5 or higher to run.
+JDK 1.7 is recommended (but note that the GUI tests currently require a JDK 1.6, due to a bug in the Uispec4j libraries).

 Compilation

-  To compile modeljunit you need Maven 2.0.4 or higher from maven.apache.org.
+  To compile ModelJUnit you need Maven 3.0 or higher from maven.apache.org.
-  Then you can run the following Maven command in this modeljunit directory (which should contain this README.txt file, a pom.xml file, and directories called jdsl and src).
+  Then you can run the following Maven command in this ModelJUnit directory (which should contain this README.txt file, a pom.xml file, and directories called jdsl and src).